coviu/coviu-addons/README.md

 ### Build and Serve Plugin Locally
 _Note: Addons are sometimes referred to as plugins in the code_
 1. Either clone this whole repo, or clone a specific example plugin directory.
 More information about each example plugin can be found below.
-2. In the root directory of any of the example plugins, install the dependencies using `npm install`
+2. In the root directory of your chosen example plugin, install the dependencies using `npm install`
 3. Serve the plugin locally using `npm run start`.
 This will serve the built plugin at http://localhost:9100/plugin.js

 ### Using Your Plugin